acmdas/das_fieldstones/morefieldstones2011.md

 Fri, 15 Apr 2011

 In life I know, there is lots of grief,<br>
-But your love is my relief.&mdash;Bob Marley
+But your love is my relief.&mdash;Bob Marley *Wait In Vain*

 ## Marvels
 Wed, 01 Jun 2011